Networking and TCP/IP

 11000000.10101000.00000001.00000000 Network Address 192.168.1.0

 Note the mask has 24 ones followed by 8 zeroes.
-That 24 is used as CIDR notation:
+The /24 is used as CIDR notation and marks the network portion of the IP address.
+The remaining 8 bits are for the host addresses.

 • 192.168.1.6/24